 Add the flour and salt, if using unsalted butter, to form a stiff dough.

 You can use this dough right away or place it in the refrigerator for a day or two if you are short on time.
 When ready to bake, bring the dough up to room temperature for the cookie press.

-Heat the oven to 350 degrees F. Insert the bar-shaped disk into the cookie press according to the manufacturer's directions.
+Heat the oven to 350 F. Insert the bar-shaped disk into the cookie press according to the manufacturer's directions.

 Fill the tube with cookie dough and lay a continuous ribbon of cookie dough down on an ungreased cookie sheet.

 Lay a few teaspoons of apricot jam filling down the middle of the ribbon of dough.
 Then, using the cookie press, lay another long ribbon of dough over the top of the jam.
 Gently press the edges of the cookie dough down towards the bottom layer, but do not crush the ornamental surface.

 In a small bowl, mix the chopped almonds with the sugar to make the topping and sprinkle evenly over the top of the bars.